abhaybharti/Notes/javascript/Practical_Playwright_with_JavaScript_for_Developers_and_Testers.md

 #### Problem 11.9: Write a script that creates a module exporting a function and imports it in another script

+1. Create a JavaScript file for example `mathUtils.js`

+   // Function to add two numbers function addTwoNumbers(firstNumber, secondNumber) {
+   return firstNumber + secondNumber;
+   }

+   // Export the function to make it available in other files module.exports = addNumbers;

+2. Create another JavaScript file to import the function and use `addTwoNumbers`.
+For example `mathExample.js`

+   // Import the addTwoNumbers function from mathUtils.js const addNumbers = require('./mathUtils');

+   // Use the imported function
+   const result = addTwoNumbers(5, 3);
+   console.log(`The sum is: ${result}`);

 #### Problem 11.10: Create a script demonstrating both named and default exports and their usage

 #### Problem 11.11: Write a script that installs, imports and uses functions from third party modules like lodash and axios (`Third Party Module Script`)